Mayvenn/standalone-test-server/README.md

 If you don't know how many requests will be made and just want to wait until the server has stopped receiving them, use `requests-quiescent`:

-There is one optional argument:

-- `:for-ms` How long to wait after receiving the last request before declaring quiescence.

 ```clj
 (let [[requests handler] (recording-requests)]